josalhor/WebModels/README.md

 # WebModels

-This is the project for an assignment for the subject *Web Models*.
+This is the project for an assignment for the subject *Models del procés*.

 ## Description